jersou/clite-parser/README.md

   noCommand?: boolean; // no default command : do not run "main" methode if no arg printHelpOnError?: boolean; // print the help if an error is thrown and then re-throw the error mainFile?: string; // allows to change the name of the file in the help, instead of the default <{Class name} file>
-};
+  meta?: ImportMeta; // import.meta to use : don't run if the file is imported, and use import.meta.url in the help };
 ```